 Using these results, we can now derive the main equivalence result.

-\begin{theorem} Consider a terminal consumption $X^*$ purchased with an initial budget $x_{0}$ and distributed with a continuous cdf $F$ strictly increasing on $(0,\infty)$ and satisfying $F(x) = 1-F_{\xi^*} (\ell(x)/x^p)$ on some neighborhood $[\alpha, \infty)$ of infinity for some $p < 1$ and $\ell$ slowly varying and $\xi^*$ a generalized pricing kernel with continuous cdf $F_{\xi^*}$ strictly increasing on its support.
-Then the following conditions are equivalent: \begin{itemize} \item[(i)] $X^*$ is a solution to a portfolio maximization problem \eqref{problem} for some $V \, : \, D \to \R \cup \{-\infty\}$ that is increasing, diversification-loving, upper semicontinuous and law-invariant.
+\begin{theorem} Consider a terminal consumption $X^*$ purchased with an initial budget $x_{0}$ and distributed with a continuous cdf $F$ strictly increasing on $(0,\infty)$ and satisfying $F(x) = 1-F_{\xi^*} (\ell(x)/x^p)$ on some neighborhood $[\alpha, \infty)$ of infinity for some $p < 1$ and $\ell$ slowly varying.
+Let $\xi^*$ be a generalized pricing kernel with continuous cdf $F_{\xi^*}$ strictly increasing on its support.
+Then the following conditions are equivalent: \begin{itemize} \item[(i)] $X^*$ is a solution to a portfolio maximization problem \eqref{problem} for some $V \, : \, \mathcal{D} \to \R \cup \{-\infty\}$ that is increasing, diversification-loving and upper semicontinuous.

-\item[(ii)] $X^*$ is perfectly cost-efficient with cdf $F$ and associated pricing kernel $\xi^*$ (i.e., $(X^*,\xi^*)$ is solving problem \eqref{cvxminimax}, Definition~\ref{def:costeffstrict}).
+\item[(ii)] $X^*$ is perfectly cost-efficient with cdf $F$ and associated pricing kernel $\xi^*$ (i.e., $(X^*,\xi^*)$ is solving problem \eqref{cvxminimaxA}, Definition~\ref{def:costeffstrict}).

 \item[(iii)] $X^*$ is rationalizable by Expected Utility Theory (as per Definition~\ref{rational}).

 \item[(iv)] There is equality in \eqref{CEFF} for the cdf $F$, i.e.,

 and $(X^*,\xi^*)$ is an optimizer to both problems.